Cougar mauls 9-year-old playing hide-and-seek in Washington state

 SPOKANE, Wash.
 (AP) — A cougar attacked a 9-year-old girl who was playing hide-and-seek at a church camp in Washington state, seriously wounding her.

-The Washington Department of Fish and Wildlife says Lily A. Kryzhanivskyy and two other children were playing in the woods Saturday at the camp near the small town of Fruitland.
+The Washington Department of Fish and Wildlife said Lily A. Kryzhanivskyy and two other children were playing in the woods Saturday at the camp near the small town of Fruitland.

 She jumped out to surprise her friends when the cougar attacked.
 Adults rushed to help and found the girl covered in blood.